auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Physicists say observers within a universe will experience it as infinite though it may be finite.
 Why do we live in this configuration?
 Perhaps there are multiple universes all existing at the same time.
 When the string of an instrument is plucked and vibrates the oscillation creates a wave in the air to create sound.
 If we could slow time to see the oscillation of the string clearly, the string's position would spend most of its time around the center and moving to the farthest distances the least number of times.
 There could be an incredible number of universes almost exactly like ours taking on the most likely configurations, vibrations towards the center.
 There are also those universes with rare configurations which would require an increasingly unlikely chain of events, unlikely but not impossible.
 In the infinity of time and space, if they are infinite, even the rarest probability will occur.

 From the inside, our universe appears to be a deterministic state, each moment an effect dependent on the chain of prior causes.
 Our configuration is set, and we're living through it.
 The truth appears to be that we are in no more control of our futures than a single atom.
 Our path simply has an extremely complex number of configurations.
 Of course we desire certain arrangements more than others.
 There are universes with no conscious life.
 There are universes of conscious lives of intense suffering, greatness, flourishing.
 We have all evolved with drives and desires.
 We want some futures more than others.
-From an objective perspective they are all simply the state of events, but subjectively we work towards and hope for events which satisfy our needs and wants.
+From an objective perspective our goals are all simply states of events no better than another, but subjectively we work towards and hope for events which satisfy our needs and wants.

 All we can really do is hope; hope we are in the universe which arranges our lives into a state we want.
 We can hope our actions and events outside of us are a part of the sequence of events which lead to a desired life, but we are powerless to create change within our universe.
 The chain of cause and effect from the big bang, the origin of our universe, appears to be unbroken.
 We are subjective finite beings with imagination.
 We can understand the moments which will likely lead to desired outcomes, but we can't change what's already in motion.
 The most random and unknown event already occurred at the big bang.
 The universe was compressed to a point in space but was not a perfect shape.
 If the atoms were perfectly aligned the forces of gravity and others would effect each part equally.
 There would be no swirl to the universe, so no stars, no planets, no life.
 It is because of imperfection that we exist at all.

 Subjectively, we will feel as though we are making choices, but our choices are the result of information processing according to the laws of nature.
-Life is based on probabilities, and we should choose the positions with the highest likelihood of achieving our goals.
+Life appears to us to be based on probabilities, and we should choose the positions with the highest likelihood of achieving our goals.

 The objective meaning of life is to resist entropy, the inevitable dispersal of energy.
 We are the types of entities which emerge under complex conditions and evolve.
 We are exactly the type of creatures we would expect to see given enough time and the pressure of selection.
 Creatures which replicate and maintain their form in opposition to entropy are what survives and continues.
+Not only does life resist entropy, the tendency of energy to breakdown from order to disorder, but life grows information.
+Life exists in out of equilibrium systems where solid matter (embodied information) can be recombined to form new information.
+Following this progression to its end, the objective meaning of life is to maintain and grow order where the optimal achievement would be the out of equilibrium system which allows the greatest manipulation of memory (solid matter) into new forms of information by computation.
+While humans may be near the biological limits of computation, we can expand beyond ourselves into artificial intelligence with capacities we can only begin to imagine.

 The universe we exist in appears to be a chain reaction from a fraction of a moment after the beginning of the universe.
 The next moment is a function of the current moment.
 A future moment can likely only be determined by the passage of each moment to that moment, that is, things must play out and cannot be fully predetermined.
 Our universe may just be one data point in a probability distribution of possible universes, a multi-verse.
+Perhaps given the infinity of time everything that can happen will happen with the most common chances occurring most often.

 The personal meaning of life is for all intelligent beings to compress their experiences, process the present, and predict the future with efficiency.
 Emerging from the objective meaning of life, we can only hope our lives develop in a way we desire.
 Whether we are able to influence and control our lives and environment is dependent on varying levels of random luck.
 However, as finite, subjective creatures we feel as though we have choice.
 The best action we can take is to put ourselves in probabilistically successful positions.
 Each intelligent being has an individual meaning of life due to their own unique history of experience and their interaction with their environment.
 Currently, each individual must find their own meaning in life, because they are each in direct access to their own experiences.
 Where change is desired, the environment should be altered to enable optimization for a new path.
+We are what we do.
+We are the experiences we have.
+Our brains and bodies change according to our activities.
+If we want to be something, we must embody it in action.

 The inter-subjective meaning of life is to support the sustainable flourishing of life.
 The inter-subjective level is subject to its own laws of communication and survival.
 The ideas and values of a society directly impact the society's energy return on investment and the survival of the population.
 In this way inter-subjective ideologies are subject to natural selection.
+Inter-subjective meaning is the least accurate because it is based on subjective experiences which are themselves formed for function instead of truth.
+Inter-subjective reality is a distortion of a distortion of objective reality, but its effects have real consequences for objective reality.

 All of the meanings of life can be enhanced through the proper development of artificial intelligence.
 An AI could grow to surpass us in all areas, maintaining structure, information processing, prediction, correction, conscious experience, etc. If we want to contribute to a more perfect living being beyond our biological selves and our psychological egos, an AI entity is what we should direct our energy to.